-The defender is not sent off because the attacker is moving away from goal and does not have an obvious goal-scoring opportunity.
+The defender is not sent off because the attacker is moving away from goal and does not have an obvious goalscoring opportunity.

-The goalkeeper is sent off for denying an opponent an obvious goal-scoring opportunity.
+An attacker is making his way towards goal when he is held by the goalkeeper.
+The goalkeeper is sent off for denying an opponent an obvious goalscoring opportunity.